Any questions about the Sacraments?Contact us

 Church policy requires that the Sacraments be performed in the parish you are registered in, support and attend regularly.
 If you are not registered in a particular parish, then you may approach the parish located closest to you geographically.
 At St. Mary's, you must be a registered, regularly attending parishioner for a minimum of 1 year before requesting a marriage date.
 For details regarding further marriage requirements and preparation for parishioners, please contact the parish office at least 1 year before the preferred marriage date.

-By the sacred anointing of the sick and the prayer of the priests, the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them. and indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ.
+By the sacred anointing of the sick and the prayer of the priests, the whole Church commends those who are ill to the suffering and glorified Lord, that He may raise them up and save them. and indeed He exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ.
 (CCC 1499)

 If you enter the hospital, be sure and indicate your religion and parish on the patient registration form.
 For more information or to receive the Sacrament of the Sick, please contact our office.